catalin-stancu/deel-task/README.md

 ## Getting Set Up

 The exercise requires [Node.js](https://nodejs.org/en/) to be installed.
 We recommend using the LTS version.
+You will also need Docker Desktop, for running the Postgres image I have set up

 1. Start by creating a local repository for this folder.

-1. In the repo root directory, run `npm install` to gather all dependencies.
+2. In the repo root directory, run `npm install` to gather all dependencies.

+3. In the repo root directory, run `docker-compose up -d db` to spin up a Postgres database inside a docker container

+4. Next, `npm run migrate:up` will run the migrations which will create the table schemas

-1. Next, `npm run seed` will seed the local SQLite database. **Warning: This will drop the database if it exists**.
-The database lives in a local file `database.sqlite3`.
+5. Next, `npm run seed` will seed the Postgres database.

-1. Then run `npm start` which should start both the server and the React client.
+6. Then run `npm start` which should start both the server and the React client.

 ❗️ **Make sure you commit all changes to the master branch!**